xouabita/redux-staythere/README.md

 You can also check the [demo](http://xouabita.github.io/redux-staythere/example/).
-Don't forget to reload, to see the magical :tophat:
+Don't forget to reload, to see the magic. :tophat: